Danielle Knudson Goes Topless In Racy New Instagram Post

 “Amazing in b&w but You look better in living color,” another social media user added.

-One more fan told Danielle that she looked “absolutely gorgeous,” and included a trail of flame emoji at the end of their comment.
+One more fan told Danielle that she looked “absolutely gorgeous” and included a trail of flame emoji at the end of the comment.